 Did healthcare save money in these cases?
 It definitely did.
-Is $11,000, or $28,000, an affordable amount to pay?
+Is $11,000, or $28,000, an affordable amount to pay for a relatively common surgery?
 Absolutely not, it’s a huge amount of debt for individuals with coverage.

 Wouldn’t many people, therefore, be better served foregoing high deductible plans and putting that $400/month away themselves in a dedicated account for medical expenses?

 That’s a difficult question to answer.
 I don’t believe the current structure of healthcare is well suited to most people’s needs.
 You pay too much for too little.
 It’s difficult to discuss a cost benefit analysis of healthcare, because there are a lot of emotions involved.
 Maybe there have been serious illnesses in your past that ran up large bills, either for yourself or family members.
 Maybe you’re healthy but can’t stop thinking about those “what if” scenarios.
 When a routine one-day appendectomy can cost $40,000, and major critical illnesses climb into hundreds of thousands, those are difficult situations to ignore.